Incept K40 Index Page

 My preview of the Incept K40 while mulling over similar options.

-- Read my initial review of my new boat here.
+Initial review of my new boat.

-- For a second opinion on a K40 read this.
+A second opinion on a K40.

-They call it a ‘sea kayak’, but a purist hardshell sea kayaker would scoff at that description.
+They call it a sea kayak, but a purist hardshell sea kayaker would scoff at that description.
 I see the Incept Tasman as a light, manoeuvrable and versatile do-it-all touring kayak that’s competent on lochs, rivers and seas up to Force 4, and will do everything my old Sunny could, but better.
-It has plenty of space, is much easier to load (left) than a hardshell SinK, and could manage the rivers of central France, day trips on a train, two-up in calm water and non-solo sea kayaking excursions in moderate conditions.
+It has plenty of space, is much easier to load than a hardshell SinK, and could manage the rivers of central France, day trips on a train, two-up in calm water and non-solo sea kayaking excursions in moderate conditions.

 “An inflatable is my preference … something I can take with me instead of having to ship a boat over or leave a boat up there.
 It has to be a weight I can carry, because I go solo.”

-Amazingly for the UK where IKs are seen as pool toys, there was briefly Incept dealer: Sea Kayak Oban where I initially tried out a test boat.
+Amazingly for the UK where IKs are still largely seen as pool toys, there was briefly Incept dealer: Sea Kayak Oban where I initially tried out a test boat.
 Paddle chum Gael eventually bought that red boat.
-At at the time I was buying, a shop in Germany quoted £1450 with a much quicker delivery time to the UK so I went with them to get paddling, .
-There’s a lot more on my first impressions here, including my take on sizes and weight which vary from source to source.
+At at the time I was buying, a shop in Germany quoted £1450 with a much quicker delivery time to the UK so I went with them to get paddling, There’s a lot more on my first impressions here, including my take on sizes and weight which vary from source to source.